Tax Examiner

 What Kind of Training Do I Need to Become a Tax Examiner?

-Tax examiners must have a bachelor’s degree in accounting or a related field.
-A bachelor’s degree takes four years to earn.
-An accounting degree plan has courses that cover mathematics, finance, and other related topics.
-Typically, those with working experience in accounting, bookkeeping, or tax analysis are preferred, as they are already familiarized with the processes of tax law.
-Newly hired tax examiners are trained on the job site, and examiners must remain current with tax laws, procedures, and regulations.
+Tax examiners must have a bachelor's degree in accounting or a related field.
+A bachelor's degree takes four years to earn.
+An accounting degree program includes courses on mathematics and finance.
+Typically, those with working experience in accounting, bookkeeping or tax analysis are preferred, as they are already familiar with tax laws.
+Newly hired tax examiners are trained on the job site, and examiners must remain current with tax laws, procedures and regulations.